Sidmouth Hospiscare Registered Charity Number 1153338

-  We are pleased to announce that we are in the process of purchasing the old Sidford Surgery to enable us to meet the increasing demands for our services.
+We are pleased to announce that we have copmpleted the purchase the old Sidford Surgery to enable us to meet the increasing demands for our services.

 For almost 35 years SHC has been offering care and support to patients in the Sid Valley with life-limiting illnesses, and to their carers and families.
 Palliative care is provided by a team of 5 Specialist Nurses, and Volunteer support from around 50 volunteers.
 Funding is also provided to enable the provision of Day Care in the Honiton Day Centre, a dedicated bed in Victoria Cottage Hospital and in-patient care at Exeter Hospice.